sarwar-sakib/xcur2win.ipynb/README.md

 - When prompted, upload the `.zip` file you downloaded from Gnome‑look.
 - Wait a few seconds – the converted Windows package will **automatically download** to your computer.

-> ✅ **No Google Drive access is needed or requested.** Everything runs inside the temporary Colab session and is deleted when you close the browser tab.

 ### 3️⃣ Install on Windows 11 / 10
 - Extract the downloaded `.zip` file.